grantmagdanz/chert/README.md

 ## Credits

-Huge thanks to Archagon who created teh Tasty Imitation Keyboard.
+Huge thanks to Archagon who created the Tasty Imitation Keyboard.
 This wouldn't be possible without that work.

 ## License